quay/clair-load-test/README.md

 clair-load-test -D report --hitsize=25 --layers=5 --concurrency=10 --delete=true --host=http://example-registry-clair-app-quay-enterprise.apps.vchalla-clair-test.perfscale.devcluster.openshift.com --psk=RUZMTEVxMFI2QmVTRnhhNG5VUTF0ZVJZb1hLeTYwY20= --testrepoprefix="quay.io/vchalla/clair-load-test:mysql_8.0.25" --eshost="https://search-perfscale-dev-chmf5l4sh66lvxbnadi4bznl3a.us-west-2.es.amazonaws.com" --esport="443" --esindex="clair-test-index"
 ```
 > **NOTE**: Both `--containers` and `--testrepoprefix` options are mutually exclusive.

+## **Profiling**
+### **System Level Profiling**
+Inorder to perform system level profiling we use [parca](https://www.parca.dev/docs/overview).
+To install parca onto your cluster, deploy `assets/parca-server.yaml` and `assets/parca-agent.yaml` in sequence.
+Now wait until the pods are up and running in the `parca` namespace.
+For other installation method please refer [this](https://www.parca.dev/docs/quickstart).
+Once parca is ready, we should be able to logon to the parca route in the `parca` namespace and view the system level profiling data.